NotReks/CREO/README.md

 ## 📂 Folder Setup

 - **`minecraftskinHere/`**
-  Place your **64x64 Minecraft skin** PNG file here if you want to use the automatic conversion process.
+  Place your **64x64 Minecraft skin** PNG file here if you want to use the automatic conversion process

 - **`textureHere/`**
   Place your texture here if you've **manually created a CrossWorlds texture** and want to pack it directly without conversion.